 But all is not lost, the presumption of revocation is rebuttable, depending on the circumstances.
 The onus or responsibility for doing so is on the person applying to the court for proof of a copy of the original will in such circumstances of a lost original, when no later will has been produced.

 They must disprove or refute it with factual evidence, and of the circumstances implying that it was improbable the deceased intentionally destroyed their will intending to cancel it.
 It may be that the will simply went missing or was lost.
 The evidence is given such weight as the particular facts and circumstances suggest.

-Seeking probate of a copy will – essential matters to establish
+Proving a copy will for a grant of probate – essential matters

 Court decisions have identified certain matters which must be established with evidence when seeking probate of a copy of a missing original will.2 One such case was before the SA Supreme Court, mentioned here.
 Generally the matters to be considered4 include: